Management and Security powered by Landesk

 - Ivanti Antivirus

-- Common Ivanti tools included with Security Suite
+- Common Ivanti tools included with Endpoint Security for Endpoint Manager

-- Other Ivanti® Management Suite features included with Security Suite
+- Other Ivanti® Endpoint Manager powered by Landesk features included with Endpoint Security for Endpoint Manager

 - Where to go for more information